milesepstein13/severe-thunderstorm-analysis/readme.md

      * characterization by environmental data: to be added
      * The modified datasets are also saved in `/data`, with `labelled_` as a prefix on the filename
      * When functions to add new labels are added, this file can be rerun with `labelled = True` to begin with already-labelled datasets and only run the additon of desired new labels.
 If doing so, the pph data will be saved as `labelled_pph2.nc` (since `labelled_pph.nc` is in use).
 You need to manually delete `labelled_pph.nc` and then rename `labelled_pph2.nc` as labelled_pph2.nc once this file is done running.
-   * Running Time: ~20 minutes to read in data.
-Most labels are instant to ~10 minutes to add, but regions takes a few hours.
+   * Running Time: ~30 minutes to read in data.
+Each label takes a handful of minutes to add, so the entire file can be run on the order of a few hours.
-7. To be completed: downloading and incorporating ERA5 data associated with locations and dates of interest
+8. To be completed: downloading and incorporating ERA5 data associated with locations and dates of interest
-8. Further steps: ML analysis of all this data
+9. Further steps: ML analysis of all this data

 ## Offshoots/Products:

-* Especially interesting figures are copied into `/plots/results`
+* Especially interesting figures are copied or saved to into `/plots/results`
-* `mcax.ipynb` does MCA analysis between gridded PPH and day-1 outlooks for each of the three hazard types
+* `mcax.ipynb` does MCA analysis between gridded PPH and day-1 outlooks for each of the three hazard types.
+This is an old project and does not appear expecially useful.
 * `explore_subsets.ipynb` produces 1D histograms for each label and 2D historgrams for each pair of labels (as created in `labelling.ipynb`).
 This is done for all dates (with concurrent outlook, PPH, and report data; 1987-2022), dates with `MAX_CAT` of MDT or HIGH, dates since MRGL and ENH were added as categorical risks, and dates with `MAX_CAT` of MDT or HIGH since MRGL and ENH were added as categorical risks.
 Plots are saved in [/plots/label_distributions](https://github.com/milesepstein13/severe-thunderstorm-analysis/tree/master/plots/label_distributions).
   * Also can create a timeseries of any numerical labels desired (`plot_timeseries_2` to plot two variables (with different axes) and `plot_timeseries_n` to plot an arbitrary number of variables on the same axis)
   * Also creates a histogram of any numerical variable, stacked by any categorical variable (stacked_histogram)
   * Also identifies days that appear to have missing outlooks
   * Running Time: about 20 minutes more to plot 2d histograms, scaling as n^2 with number of labels
-* `explore_date.ipynb` plots the Day 3, Day 2 7z, Day 2 17z, and Day 1 outlooks, the PPH, and reports on maps, along with printing and saving to a `.txt` file all labels, for any dates requested.
+* `explore_date.ipynb` plots the Day 3, Day 2 7z, Day 2 17z, and Day 1 outlooks, the PPH, reports, displacements, and a performance diagram on maps, along with printing and saving to a `.txt` file all labels, for any dates requested.
 The results are saved in [/plots/daily/[datestring]](https://github.com/milesepstein13/severe-thunderstorm-analysis/tree/master/plots/daily)
   * Running time: about 30 minutes to read datasets, then 5-10 min per requested date after reading datasets
 * `create_performance_diagrams.ipynb`
-  * Can create any requested performance diagram
+  * Contains function that can create any requested performance diagram.
+This is then used to create PDs (colored by hazard type), overall and broken down by region, season, and year.
+Timeseries of performence diagram variables (POD, FAR, bias, CSI) are plotted with annual and seasonal running averages
-  * Running time: seconds
+  * Running time: ~ a minute
 * `clustering.ipynb` clusters all days with various methods (knn, k-means, pca) after labelling.
 First, a mxn matrix is created, where m is the number of samples (dates of interest, in our case MDT/HIGH days since 2002) and n is the dimensionality (in our case the number of numerical or ordinal labels).
-This data is standardized before any PCA or clustering
+This data is standardized before any PCA or clustering.
   * PCA: PCA is run on this data matrix, and the fraction of variance explained by each PC and the components of the first few PCs are printed
   * Clustering: `cluster_partial()` clusters the dataset in only the `cluster_vars` dimensions with each clustering algorithm in `clustering_algorithms`, returning a dict (by clustering algorithms) of lists of the portions of the entire dataset in each cluster.
 Then, for the clusters created by each method, `summarize_clusters` plots the cluster centers on a map (with some higher-dimension information encoded in plot point characteristics), creates distribution 2d-historgams for each variable (by cluster number), and/or saves to text the centers of each cluster.
 Plots can be shown in console or saved in `/plots/clustering/... `
   * Running Time: a few minutes after reading datasets

 ## Notes/Standards/Assumptions:

-* Functions are mostly modularized and availible in the `utils` files.
+* Some functions are modularized and availible in the `utils` files.
 Some especially useful functions are:
   * `read_datasets` in `utils_filters.py` reads in the outlooks, PPH, and reports datasets, use `mod_string` to read different datasets:
     * `mod_string = 'all'`  loads post-`load_data.ipynb`
     * `mod_string = 'labelled'` loads post-`labelling.ipynb`